 Almost a year has passed from when the number of movie theaters operating in North America started to sink significantly due to the COVID-19 crisis.
 Nearly a quarter (23%) of all US movie theaters have stayed closed since March 2020!
 These locations generated a combined yearly box office of $1.8 billion on average in 2018 and 2019.

-Over the March 13-15 weekend in 2020 most theatres were still open, but the threat of COVID-19 was already causing the lowest three-day weekend result since September 2000.
+Over the March 13-15 weekend in 2020, most theatres were still open, but the threat of COVID-19 was already causing the lowest three-day weekend result since September 2000.
 March 15 saw closure orders in New York City and Los Angeles.
 Within two days less than 40% of domestic theatres were operating.
 A week later it was under 4%, before hitting rock bottom in April with 1%.
 This number started to improve slowly from the end of May up to 19% of movie theaters open by market share in mid-august.
-The re-opening accelerated from that point in the build up to the release of TENET on September 3, when 56% of movie theaters by market share were open.
+The re-opening accelerated from that point in the build-up to the release of TENET on September 3, when 56% of movie theaters by market share were open.
 This positive trend peaked at the end of the month with 61%.
-It stayed there for just two weeks before a triangle-of-troubles – Lack of Product / Re-closing of movie theaters / New or further rise in COVID-19 cases – put the brakes on recovery.
-By the end of the year the number of movie theaters open by market share had fallen to 38%.
+It stayed there for just two weeks before a triangle of troubles – Lack of Product / Re-closing of movie theaters / New or a further rise in COVID-19 cases – put the brakes on recovery.
+By the end of the year, the number of movie theaters open by market share had fallen to 38%.

 The described disparate allocation of the market share of open theaters and percentage of physical sites operating correlates with the number of screens these locations have.
 The movie theaters that were closed for the last 11 months entirely generally have a lower number of screens.
 In fact, more than half of them (55%) have five or fewer screens.
 This is significantly higher than the norm (42%) of all movie theaters in the US.
 Of the movie theaters currently open only 32% have five or fewer screens.